TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 Functionality following in upcoming versions.

-**Rename existing feature**
+**Rename an existing feature**

-Renames the feature referred to in lpq to newname in the feature model and all annotations.
+Renames the feature referred to in lpq to a new name in the feature model and all annotations.

     Usage:  rename <path> <lpqFrom> <lpqTo>
           <path>      Asset's path (file|folder) to rename the lpq.